Sintra National Palace: 16th century

-The other major building campaign that defined the structure and decoration of the palace was sponsored by King Manuel I between 1497 and 1530, using the wealth engendered by the exploratory expeditions in this Age of Discoveries.
-The reign of this King saw the development of a transitional Gothic-Renaissance art style, named Manueline, as well as a kind of revival of Islamic artistic influence (Mudéjar) reflected in the choice of polychromed ceramic tiles (azulejos) as a preferred decorative art form.
+The other major building campaign that defined the structure and decoration of the palace was sponsored by Manuel I between 1497 and 1530, using the wealth engendered by the exploratory expeditions in this Age of Discoveries.
+The reign of this king saw the development of a transitional Gothic-Renaissance art style, named Manueline, as well as a kind of revival of Islamic artistic influence (Mudéjar) reflected in the choice of polychromed ceramic tiles (azulejos) as a preferred decorative art form.

 King Manuel ordered the construction of the so-called Ala Manuelina (Manuel's Wing), to the right of the main façade, decorated with typical manueline windows.
 He also built the Coats-of-Arms Room (Sala dos Brasões) (1515–1518), with a magnificent wooden coffered domed ceiling decorated with 72 coats-of-arms of the King and the main Portuguese noble families.
-The coat-of-arms of the Távora family was however removed after their conspiracy against king Joseph I. According to one source, "this new confidant style encompassed Gothic, Renaissance and Mudéjar influences which was later named after the King – Manueline".
+The coat-of-arms of the Távora family was however removed after their conspiracy against King Joseph I. According to one source, "this new confidant style encompassed Gothic, Renaissance and Mudéjar influences which was later named after the King – Manueline".

 King Manuel also redecorated most rooms with polychromed tiles specially made for him in Seville.
 These multicoloured azulejo tile panels bear Mudéjar motifs.

 Modern times

-In the following centuries the palace continued to be inhabited by Kings from time to time, gaining new decoration in the form of paintings, tile panels and furniture.
-A sad story associated with the palace is that of the mentally unstable King Afonso VI, who was deposed by his brother Pedro II and forced to live without leaving the residence from 1676 until his death in 1683.
+In the following centuries the palace continued to be inhabited by kings from time to time, gaining new decoration in the form of paintings, tile panels and furniture.
+A sad story associated with the palace is that of the mentally unstable Afonso VI, who was deposed by his brother Peter II and forced to live without leaving the residence from 1676 until his death in 1683.

-The ensemble suffered damage after the 1755 Lisbon earthquake but was restored in the "old fashion", according to contemporary accounts.
-The biggest loss to the great earthquake was the tower over the Arab Room, which collapsed.
-At the end of the 18th century, Queen Maria I redecorated and redivided the rooms of the Ala Manuelina.
+The palace suffered damage after the 1755 Lisbon earthquake but was restored in the "old fashion", according to contemporary accounts.
+The biggest loss from the great earthquake was the tower over the Arab Room, which collapsed.
+At the end of the 18th century, Maria I redecorated and redivided the rooms of the Ala Manuelina.

-During the 19th century, Sintra became again a favourite spot for the Kings and the Palace of Sintra was frequently inhabited.
-Queen Amélia, in particular, was very fond of the palace and made several drawings of it.
+During the 19th century, Sintra became again a favourite spot for the kings and the Palace of Sintra was frequently inhabited.
+Queen Amélie of Orléans, in particular, was very fond of the palace and made several drawings of it.
 With the foundation of the Republic, in 1910, it became a national monument.
 In the 1940s, it was restored by architect Raul Lino, who tried to return it to its former splendour by adding old furniture from other palaces and restoring the tile panels.
 It has been an important historical tourist attraction ever since.